ESG and sustainability matters for Financial Services

 The Regulatory context

-Since 2019, the PRA has asked Banks, Building Societies, and Insurers to have risk management arrangements in place to mitigate climate related financial risks.
+Since 2019, the PRA has expected Banks, Building Societies, and Insurers to have risk management arrangements in place to mitigate climate related financial risks.
 In addition, both the PRA and the FCA have asked Boards at regulated firms to be responsible for overseeing how their firms manage climate related financial risks.
 The government, on their side, has also called on the financial sector to play their part in financing the transition to a more sustainable future.

 The best way to understand regulatory requirements, and expectations, is by sector: